Joseph Canteloube: Biography

 In 1925, along with several young Auvergnats in Paris, Canteloube founded a group called La Bourrée, who were eager to publicize the folklore and the beauty of their home region.
-Canteloube himself believed that "peasant songs often rise to the level of purest art in terms of feeling and expression, if not in form" (les chants paysans s’élèvent bien souvent au niveau de l'art le plus pur, par le sentiment et l'expression, sinon par la forme).
+Canteloube himself believed that "... peasant songs often rise to the level of purest art in terms of feeling and expression, if not in form" (les chants paysans s’élèvent bien souvent au niveau de l'art le plus pur, par le sentiment et l'expression, sinon par la forme).
 He composed several song collections, which include Chants de Haute-Auvergne, albums of songs of Rouergue, Limousin, and Quercy, regional religious songs (Chants religieux d'Auvergne), and L'Hymne des Gaules based on a poem by Philius Lebesque.
 He also participated in the creation of the Bardic College of Gaul.

 In 1941, he became associated with the government in Vichy France during the Nazi occupation, and wrote in the monarchist newspaper Action Française.
-With the tenor Christian Selva, he participated in numerous radio broadcasts of French folklore with his "Songs of France".
+In his articles, Canteloube extolled traditional songs, which he presented as embodying the roots of an allegedly timeless France.
+With the tenor Christian Selva, he participated in numerous radio broadcasts (on Radio Paris) of French folklore with his "Songs of France".
 Radio was an ideal vehicle for disseminating regional popular music.

 Alongside his career as a composer, Canteloube worked as a musicologist, collecting traditional French folksongs, which were published by Didier and Heugel.
 He also wrote biographies of Vincent d'Indy (1949) and of his friend Déodat de Séverac (1950).

 Canteloube took more than thirty years (1924 to 1955) to complete the compilation of his most admired and famous collection of songs, Chants d'Auvergne.
 The passionate songs reflect the landscapes of the Auvergne in lush orchestral colors, and have enabled French folklore and rustic melodies to become better known.

 He died in Grigny, Essonne, in 1957, aged 78.